Lefteris-B/Ecko/README.md

 - Provide example code for the LLM to follow along using the Chain of Thought prompt engineering technique (for example, “This part of code ‘X’ from my codebase needs new features.”).

-This approach enabled the AI to provide detailed, step-by-step explanations and maintain coherence throughout complex tasks.
+These approaches enabled the LLMs to provide detailed, step-by-step explanations and maintain coherence throughout complex tasks.

 [↟Back to Top](#ecko-a-keyword-spotting-accelerator-for-caravel-soc)